The relevant Canadian Telecommunications Minister shows leadership

 Why has this Queensland Mental Health warrant matter never been transparently investigated and a finding made by the government communications regulator?:

-Sandra Wolfe, an 84-year-old cancer patient, is enduring severe challenges while striving to seek resolution for her ongoing concerns.
+Sandra Wolfe, an 84-year-old cancer patient, is enduring severe challenges while striving to seek a resolution for her ongoing concerns.
 Upon reviewing her recent correspondence, it becomes evident that a notable lack of transparency has marked her experience with the Telstra FOI/Mental Health Act issue.
 The actions of Telstra and its arbitration and mediation legal representatives towards the COT Cases portray a concerning pattern.
 This is exemplified by the unfortunate outcomes experienced by many COT Cases, including fatalities and ongoing distress.
-My health struggles, including a second heart attack in 2018, necessitating an extended hospitalisation, underscore the urgency with which these matters must be addressed.
+My health struggles, including a second heart attack in 2018, necessitated an extended hospitalisation, underscoring the urgency with which these matters must be addressed.
 It is my sincere aspiration that my forthcoming publication will serve to expose the egregious conduct of Telstra, a corporation that warrants closer scrutiny.

 Criminal Conduct Example 3